quoll/crg-turtle/README.md

   * Possibly extend Triple to look like a 3 element list.
 (Is this necessary?)
   * Reimplement all non-generated Java code in Clojure.

+## Acknowledgements

+Special thanks to [Daniel Spiewak](https://github.com/djspiewak "@djspiewak") for advice on parsing (especially the trick of terminating JFlex early to convince Beaver to stream a result).

 ## License

 Copyright © 2013 Paul Gearon